sidgoyal78/paddle_notes/tensorrt.md

 #### Build phase

 This step is performed only once, prior to deployment.
-A "trained model" tranined using any popular deep learning framework has to be first parsed using TensorRT, and imported to the TensorRT Optimizer module.
+A "trained model" trained using any popular deep learning framework has to be first parsed using TensorRT, and imported to the TensorRT Optimizer module.
 The TensorRT Optimizer performs several optimizations (briefly discussed below) and outputs an optimized inference execution engine.
 This execution engine when serialized to a file on disk is known as *plan* file.

 The crucial part here is importing a trained model.
 For Caffe and Tensorflow, TensorRT provides simple Python and C++ APIs to import the models directly.
 However, for other frameworks, we need to use TensorRT's Network Definition API to specify the network description (either in C++ or Python), before loading it into TensorRT.